mrrabbitte/buttercup/README.md

 # buttercup - small and brave behavior tree engine written in Rust

+**NOTE:** this is very much a WIP project, not accepting contributions yet - although happy to talk if you think it's something worth doing.

 ## Concept

 Behavior Tree is an abstraction widely used in gaming and robotics industry, it provides an easy to comprehend and extendable interface for designing complex behavior.